You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 Serving Suggestions

-These muffins are perfect for breakfast, but they're also excellent as a quick snack.
-I like to gently warm them up in the microwave before enjoying them.
+These muffins are perfect for breakfast or as a quick snack.
+I like to gently warm them in the microwave before enjoying them.
+They pair well with coffee, iced coffee, iced tea, or mint tea.

 Storing Leftovers

 These muffins are excellent when freshly baked.
-Once completely cooled, you can keep the leftovers in the fridge in an airtight container for up to 5 days.
+Once completely cool, you can keep the leftovers in the fridge in an airtight container for up to 5 days.

-Gently warm them in the microwave before enjoying them - 10 seconds per muffin on 50% power.
+Gently warm them in the microwave before enjoying them - 10 seconds per muffin at 50% power.

 More Keto Muffin Recipes